ConvertKit/convertkit-wordpress-libraries/TESTING.md

 ## Write (or modify) a test

-If you're new to testing, or testing within WordPress, there's a detailed Codeception guide in the main ConvertKit Plugin.
+If you're new to testing, or testing within WordPress, there's a detailed Codeception guide in the [main ConvertKit Plugin]https://github.com/ConvertKit/convertkit-wordpress/blob/main/TESTING.md#types-of-test

 For the WordPress Libraries, you'll most likely only need a WordPress Unit Test.